WXDX-DA/AbetaPrediction/README.md

 ## Repository Structure
 The repository is organized as follows:

-* src/: Folder containing the source code files for preprocessing, training, and evaluation.
   * Demographic_DementiaPrediction.r: R script for demographic analysis and dementia prediction.
   * Tree_performances-zscore.r: R script for evaluating decision tree performance using z-score transformed data.
   * ADNI_validation.r: R script for validating the algorithm using the ADNI dataset.